Affiliate links on Android Authority may earn us a commission. Learn more.

 As far as security cameras go, the video quality of the Google Nest Cam is fine.
 It’s not setting any gold standards for the industry, but it gets the job done.
 Obviously, there are plenty of cameras out there that support 4K — including older Nest cameras — but 1080p is good enough for what most people will need.
 Besides, a 1080p resolution helps keep battery life in check.

-The HDR support definitely helps the night vision feature.
+HDR support definitely helps night vision.
 Sometimes, night vision on cameras can wash everything out, making it difficult to see details, but that’s not a huge problem here.
-It’s unfortunate that Google didn’t offer a color night vision mode here, especially when you consider competitors offer it in this price bracket.
+It’s unfortunate that Google didn’t offer a color night vision mode, especially when you consider competitors offer it in this price bracket.
 It’s also strange when you think about how well Night Sight works on Google’s Pixel phones and how well it might have worked for this camera.

 It’s dead simple to use the talk feature.
 Whenever you’re viewing the live feed, a big blue microphone button appears.
 Tapping that broadcasts your voice.
 Another tap stops the broadcast.
-You can do this from your phone but, for some reason, you cannot do it from your Google Assistant-powered smart display.
+You can do this from your phone but, for some reason, you can’t do it from a smart display.

-Older Nest cameras have smart alerts in which the camera can recognize certain things and send you a notification in response.
-However, those alerts are all processed over the internet on Google’s servers, making them slow and sometimes inaccurate.
-The Google Nest Cam (and the new Nest Doorbell) uses an on-device chip to conduct this function.
-That means smart alerts are not only faster and more accurate but also more private and secure since the processing doesn’t ping Google’s servers at all.
+Previous Nest cameras had smart alerts in which the camera would recognize certain things and send you a notification in response.
+However, those alerts were all processed over the internet on Google’s servers, making them slow and sometimes inaccurate.
+The Google Nest Cam (and the new Nest Doorbell) use an on-device chip to conduct this function, making smart alerts not just faster and more accurate, but also more private and secure since the processing doesn’t ping Google’s servers at all.

 The camera can recognize people, animals, vehicles, and general motion.
 If you pay for Nest Aware, it can even recognize specific people (“Tom is in the driveway,” for example).
 It can also recognize audio-based events, such as a smoke alarm going off.
 You can customize your notifications for all of these events in the Google Home app.